Brave (2012 film): Production

 Announced in April 2008 as The Bear and the Bow, Brave is Pixar's first fairy tale.
 Writer and director Brenda Chapman considers it a fairy tale in the tradition of Hans Christian Andersen and the Brothers Grimm.
 She also drew inspiration from her relationship with her daughter.
 Chapman conceived the project and was announced as the film's director, making her Pixar's first female director, but in October 2010, she was replaced by Mark Andrews after creative disagreements between her and John Lasseter.
+Andrews stated that he was hired as director because of story issues.
 Chapman found the news of her replacement "devastating", but later stated that her "vision came through in the film" and that she remained "very proud of the movie, and that I ultimately stood up for myself."
 Chapman then stated in an interview in 2018 that while she was still bittersweet about being taken off the film and believed that there was no reason to do so creatively, she felt that it "opened more doors for me to have that happen".
 Brave is also the first Pixar film with a female protagonist and Pixar's first film to have two credited directors.

-Following his hiring as director, Mark Andrews did a major overhaul of the story to give more focus on Merida and her troubled relationship with her mother.
+Following his hiring as director, Mark Andrews did an overhaul of the story to give more focus on Merida and her troubled relationship with her mother.
 Among others, he cleared away many magic elements, which he found affected the environment.
 However, he wanted to stay truthful to Chapman's story.
 He said: "The bones of the film were totally fine.
 That was not the issue.
 What was hanging off the bones, there were problems.
 There were things that were not working.
 The focuses and balances that were out of whack."

 The end credits include a special tribute to Pixar co-founder and CEO Steve Jobs, who died in 2011.

 Casting

 Brave is the first Pixar film starring a female protagonist.
-In that respect, Brave was followed by Inside Out, Finding Dory, Incredibles 2, Turning Red, and Elemental, all of which featured female protagonists.
+In that respect, Brave was followed by Inside Out, Finding Dory, Incredibles 2, Turning Red, Elemental, Inside Out 2, Hoppers, and Toy Story 5, all of which featured female protagonists.
 In 2010, Reese Witherspoon, Billy Connolly, Emma Thompson, and Julie Walters joined the cast, with Witherspoon set to voice Merida.
 According to Andrews, Witherspoon was on the project for "quite some time.
 She was getting her Scottish accent down, she was working very hard and it was sounding great but as we were continuing with the movie she had other movies lining up, so unfortunately we were unable to continue with her and had to get a replacement."
 Instead, in 2011 it was revealed that Merida was to be voiced by Scottish actress Kelly Macdonald.
 In 2017, during a press junket for Illumination's Sing, Witherspoon mentioned that she had to leave the film due to failure to master a Scottish accent.